 In April 2010, the District issued Unlimited Tax Schoolhouse Bonds, Taxable Series 2010B Bonds in the amount of \$30,000,000 under the Build America Bonds program.
 Under this program, the District receives semi-annual subsidies equal to 35% of the interest it pays on the bonds.
 The subsidy payments received by the District will not be pledged as security for the payment of the Series 2010B Bonds and no holder of the Series 2010B Bonds will be entitled to a tax credit or any subsidy payment with respect to the Series 2010B Bonds.
 The District intends to use the subsidy payments for any lawful purpose, which may include payment of principal and interest on the Series 2010B Bonds.
-For fiscal year ended August 31, 2020, the District received \$295,828 in such subsidies.
-This includes a reduction of the 2019-20 subsidy payments by 5.9% due to federal sequestration.
+For fiscal year ended August 31, 2021, the District received \$893,358 in such subsidies.
 The amount received was recorded as federal revenue in the General Fund.